How Many Bouncers are Allowed in an Over? – Laws on Bouncers in Different Forms

 Differences in Laws on Bouncers Between Different Forms

 In test matches and in all first class cricket matches, two bouncers per over are allowed.
-This is the longest form of the game and it’s acceptable for a bowler to use more short pitched deliveries without straying into the realms of intimidation.
+This is the longest form of the game, and it’s acceptable for a bowler to use more short pitched deliveries without straying into the realms of intimidation.
+The length of the game is key here, and it’s all about striking a good balance between bat and ball.
+If the bowler has only one bouncer, they have less scope for variation.
+This could potentially lead to games where batsman have a bigger advantage, and we could end up with more high-scoring boring draws.

 ODI